kevinsmia1939/PySimpleCV/README.md

 License: GPLv3

 Future plans.
-* CV
+* Rotating disc electrode
-  * Estimate alpha (|Ep-Ep/2| = 48/an Ep/s is potential at half peak current)
+* Area under CV for gas absorption
 * More file format support, if you have example files of other format, create new issue to add support.
 * More flexible state recognition (C_CC, D_CC, R, etc)
 * Export plot with custom dpi
 * Plot EIS data, calculate parameters, and display circuit.
+(Note: This might be out of the scope)
 * Generate Tafel plot